Sponn/erwartung/docs/index.md

   click id1 "unit-tests"
   click id2 "exporters/sql"
   click id3 "exporters/shacl"
 ```

-## Role of linkml
+## Role of LinkML
-The python tool [linkml](https://linkml.io){target="_blank" rel="noopener noreferrer"} will be used as the basic open source software providing the export functionalities from a Knowledge Base (schema file) to different formats.
-If needed, the functionality from linkml will be extended.
+The Python tool [linkml](https://linkml.io){target="_blank" rel="noopener noreferrer"} serves as the core open‑source library that provides export functionality from a knowledge base (schema file) to various formats.
+Its capabilities can be extended if additional features are required.